leggedrobotics/ocs2/ocs2_doc/docs/robotic_examples.rst

 non-cache variants of the MPC, which can be chosen through the usePreComputation flag in the config file.

+The system model is determined by parsing the URDF and the task file.
+Currently, the following system models are supported:

+* **Default** (*value:* 0): The default system model obtained by parsing the URDF
+* **Actuated Dummy wheel-base** (*value:* 1): Adds a dummy XY-Yaw joints to the the model parsed from the URDF which are actuated under holonomic constraint (velocity-control)
+* **Unactuated Dummy floating-base** (*value:* 2): Adds a dummy XYZ-RPY joints to the the model parsed from the URDF which are unactuated
+* **Actuated Dummy floating-base** (*value:* 3): Adds a dummy XYZ-RPY joints to the the model parsed from the URDF which are fully-actuated (velocity-control)

+To play-around different model types, you can change the model-information in the `task.info` files.

 .. code-block:: bash

     # Build the example